Kawhi Leonard: 2019–20: All-Star Game MVP

 After the 2019–20 NBA season was suspended on March 11 due to the COVID-19 pandemic, Leonard and the Clippers returned to action in the NBA Bubble at Walt Disney World in Bay Lake, Florida, near Orlando on July 30.
 Leonard played six out of the team's eight seeding games and was eventually selected to the NBA's All-Bubble Second Team, averaging 28.8 points, 4.8 rebounds and 4.3 assists.
 In the first round of the 2020 NBA playoffs, the Clippers eliminated the Dallas Mavericks in six games while Leonard recorded over 30 points in five consecutive games and averaged 32.8 points, 10.2 rebounds, and 5.2 assists for the series.
 The Clippers were eliminated by the Denver Nuggets in the Western Conference semifinals, losing in seven games after surrendering a 3–1 series lead.
 In game 7, Leonard performed poorly, scoring only 14 points while shooting 6-of-22 from the field.
-Leonard was selected to his fourth All-NBA Team.
+Leonard was named to the All-NBA Second Team for the second time, and to his fourth All-NBA Team overall.